janAkali/jbak2Templates-Skins/jbak2introduction.md

 - Abbreviations used in the keyboard
 - Date format for special instructions $datetime

-4)CUSTOM LAYOUT AND SKIN EDITING AND CREATING
+4) CUSTOM LAYOUT AND SKIN EDITING AND CREATING

 - HOW TO CHANGE LAYOUT OR SKIN
 - How to edit the built-in layout
 - Custom language creating (not presented in the program)